Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 WCB collects the most comprehensive data on workplace injuries and fatalities in Alberta.
 This information is reported by employers who are required to have WCB accounts.
 It allows for the tracking of workplace health and safety performance indicators over time.

-Alberta Labour and Immigration calculates and provides the lost-time and disabling injury claim rates.
+The Alberta government calculates and provides the lost-time and disabling injury claim rates.

-Alberta Labour and Immigration collects data on its Occupational Health and Safety (OHS) enforcement activities.
+The Alberta government collects data on its Occupational Health and Safety (OHS) enforcement activities.

 Note: while claim rates can serve as an indicator of a company’s safety performance, they’re not a conclusive measure.